Dysmenorrhea or Period Pain

 Castor oil packs, stress reduction, exercise, and acupuncture all improve blood flow to your uterus.

 Lifestyle counseling helps you incorporate regular physical exercise into your daily routine.

 Adaptogenic herbs, vitamins and minerals, and regular exercise help your body cope with stress better.

 Your liver is responsible for making building blocks for new hormones.
 Also, it breaks down and clears out the old.
 If your liver is congested hormone imbalances can occur.
 Proper liver detoxification (not through the kits found in health food stores!) can help.

 Calcium and Magnesium Imbalances

-Period Pain/Dysmenorrhea & Natural Medicine Research
+Period Pain/Dysmenorrhea & Natural Treatment Research

-Pine Bark Significantly Reduces Menstrual Pain
+Pine Bark Significantly Reduces Period Pain

-Acupuncture & Dysmenorrhea: Acupuncture treatments for a period of one month were found to lead to a greater reduction in pain (69.5%) than non-steroidal anti-inflammatory drugs (52.2%).
+Acupuncture treatments for a period of one month were found to lead to a greater reduction in pain (69.5%) than non-steroidal anti-inflammatory drugs (52.2%).
 Source: Eur J Obstet Gynecol Reprod Bios, 2013 March 19

 DISCLAIMER: The information provided here may not apply precisely to your individual situation.
-Diagnostic and therapeutic choices must always be tailored to the individual patient’s circumstances, and consultation with a licensed naturopathic physician should be undertaken before following any of the treatment strategies suggested in this web site.
+Diagnostic and therapeutic choices must always be tailored to the individual patient’s circumstances, and consultation with a licensed naturopathic physician should be undertaken before following any of the treatment strategies suggested on this website.